Dollar ticks up in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Sunday’s trading higher in Iraq, hovering near 150,000 dinars per 100 dollars.
+The US dollar closed Wednesday’s trading higher in Iraq, hovering around 150,500 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 149,950 dinars per 100 dollars, up from the previous session’s 149,850 dinars.
+According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 150,250 dinars per 100 dollars, up from the morning session’s 150,100 dinars.